Open Burning & Land Clearing Permits

 Alternatives to Outdoor Burning: There are a number of alternatives available in the area.
 A list of these alternatives and how to access them can be found using the link below.

 Outdoor Burning Regulations: The following guidelines apply to outdoor burning:

-- Where burning is allowed, only natural vegetation (leaves, brush, etc.) may be burned.
+- Where and when burning is allowed, only natural vegetation (leaves, brush, etc.) may be burned.

 - State law prohibits the burning of the following materials, including, but not limited to, paper or newspaper (except what is necessary to start a fire), cardboard, household garbage, treated, painted or stained wood, plywood, construction debris, paints, tires and other rubber products, plastics, asphalt and building materials, chemicals, petroleum products, metal, and dead animals.